Golda Meir, Prime Minister of Israel

 Her Denver Home

-It is fitting that the home where Golda Meir lived in Denver is now part of the Golda Meir Center for Political Leadership on the campus of Metropolitan State University of Denver.
-You can read about it here: temp.msudenver.edu/golda/goldameirhouse.
+It is fitting that the home where Golda Meir lived is now part of the campus of the Auraria Higher Education Center in Denver.
+It is her only known US residence.
+You can read about it here: https://www.ahec.edu/auraria/golda-meir-house.
 According to its website, the Center:

 “…provides a comprehensive and unique program that examines the role and meaning of leadership in both public affairs and the arts.
 The Center conveys its message that leadership matters at all levels of civic life through conferences, an academic course of study and guest speakers.